So Yeah, I've Found the Trick That Makes Any Outfit Look Cool

 (Image credit: Mode Hunter)

-Saks Potts logo emblazoned black and white stockings might just be one of social media's most recognizable.
+Saks Potts's logo-emblazoned black-and-white stockings just might be one of social media's most recognizable pairs of logo tights.
 It was particularly a huge street style favorite, as evidenced by my picture here.

 (Image credit: @meganadelaide)